Supreeth10/Work-Scheduling-platform/REVIEW_GUIDE.md

 ### **Step 1: Extract the ZIP File**

-1. Locate the `Work-Scheduling-platform.zip` file
+1. Locate the `Work-Scheduling-platform-MIP.zip` file
 2. Extract/unzip it to a location of your choice
 3. Note the extracted folder location